State Laws

-NASID is a broad coalition of stakeholders working in a public/private partnership to achieve these goals.
-Our members include law enforcement, prosecutors, judges, toxicologists, academics, safety advocates, and industry leaders.
+NASID members include law enforcement, prosecutors, judges, toxicologists, academics, safety advocates, and industry leaders.

 NASID provides national leadership to expand testing among impaired drivers, training for criminal justice practitioners, toxicology lab capacity improvements, and programs to increase likelihood of recovery and reductions in recidivism.
 Our work includes state and federal advocacy efforts, public awareness and education, and state implementation of effective programs.